-- 1. Failure to report noncompliance or unusual condition within 24 hours/5 days (or alternate timeframe in permit); - 2.
-Failure to comply with recordkeeping requirement (e.g. Operations Manual, Self-Inspections, Unauthorized Waste Records, Certification/inspection, or other); - 3.
-Failure to submit required plan or report to DEQ (e.g. Disclosure Statement, SWIA Report, groundwater or gas monitoring report, or other); - 4.
-Failure to respond to a request for information; - 5.
-Other similar record keeping/reporting deficiencies.
+Observation Serious Moderate Marginal Failure to report noncompliance or unusual condition within 24 hours/5 days (or alternate timeframe in permit) X Failure to comply with recordkeeping requirement (e.g. Operations Manual, Self-Inspections, Unauthorized Waste Records, Certification/inspection, or other); Failure to submit required plan or report to DEQ (e.g. Disclosure Statement, SWIA Report, groundwater or gas monitoring report, or other); Failure to respond to a request for information X Other record keeping/ reporting deficiencies X